Netanyahu’s Nowruz Message: ‘Light Will Triumph Over Darkness’ Amid Tensions

 Timing and political subtext

-The timing of the message is important because Israel and Iran are actively fighting, and Israel continues to attack things connected to Iran.
-By speaking to the Iranian people directly, Netanyahu is again showing a difference between the people of Iran and those who govern it.
-Wishing them renewal during the holiday season is definitely a political statement, and “a year of freedom” can be seen as appealing to everyday Iranians and also as a signal about the increasingly serious fighting in the area.
+The timing of this message is important because Israel and Iranian forces are currently fighting, and Israel has continued to attack things connected to Iran.
+By speaking to the Iranian public directly, the Prime Minister is again making a difference between the Iranian people and the people who run Iran.

 Reaction and controversy around the video